fsmosca/chess-artist/README.txt

 b.
 Command line interpretation
 -infile a.pgn: The input file option.
 -outfile out_a.pgn: The output file option.
--eng brainfish.exe: Engine that evaluates positions, this engine is used when cerebellum book is used too.
+-eng Brainfish.exe: Engine that evaluates positions.
 -eval search: The move of the player is evaluated by engine search score.
 -movetime 200: Engine analysis time per position is 200 milliseconds or 0.2 second.
 -movestart 6: Engine analysis starts at move 6, the book annotation is not affected by this.
--book cerebellum: Will use the cerebellum book file, Cerebellum_Light.bin
+-book cerebellum: Will use the cerebellum book file, Cerebellum_Light.bin, Brainfish engine shall be used.

 c.
 Annotation output

 [Event "42nd Olympiad 2016"]
 [Site "Baku AZE"]
 [Date "2016.09.02"]